thomhines/interaction-design-principles/Day 13.md

 	- How are these choices meaningful?
 	- What are the game mechanics?
 What are the types of interactions (according to the four modes)?

-- Settlers of Catan
-	- What are the game Mechanics?
-	- What aspects do the players have control over?
-	- How is this balanced?
-	- Does this game have a positive or a negative feedback loop?

 - Dominion
 	- What choices do the users have?
 	- What are the mechanics of the game?